Tips to Use While Studying for the COMPASS

 More information about the topics included in each of these tests, and the sample questions are found at: http://www.act.org/compass/sample/index.html.
 All the questions in the test are of multiple-choice type, except for the Writing Essay test.

-While studying for the COMPASS test, you may also note that the COMPASS test is not timed.
+During preparations, you may also note that the test is not timed.
 Thus, the test takers are encouraged to complete the sections at their own pace, with no kind of pressure or time limits restricting their performance.

 Tips for Studying for the COMPASS test

-Though there are plenty of materials and programs for studying for the COMPASS test, the study plan for each candidate needs to be chalked out individually, as per the needs of each candidate.
-Here go some essential tips while studying for the COMPASS test:
+Though there are plenty of materials and prep programs that are available for COMPASS test, the study plan for each candidate needs to be chalked out individually, as per their needs.
+Here are some essential tips for preparation:

 - Learn the test essentials: Start your preparations by understanding the test essentials.
 You can get an introduction about the test in this article.
 For more information, refer to the official COMPASS website.